| De

 reacts.
 So the networks dont exist?
 Ah,

+what a relief.
 "For me its not

 so serious.
 I dont need to get revenge on